Skip to main content

 National and regional broadband financial instruments

-• Implementation of the Spain Digital 2025 Agenda between 2020 and 2022 is financed with around €20 billion in public funds, with approximately €15 billion from the various EU programmes and new financing instruments under the Next Generation EU Recovery Plan.
-This is expected to be complemented by around €50 billion from the private sector.
+• The implementation of the Spain Digital Agenda is financed with public funds from the various EU programmes and financing instruments under the Next Generation EU Recovery Plan.
+This is expected to be complemented by around EUR 50 billion from the private sector.

-• The Plan for Connectivity and Digital Infrastructures and the Strategy to Promote 5G Technology is expected to receive €4.3 billion in public funding between 2020 and 2025.
-It is expected that private investment to the tune of an additional €24 billion will be secured within this period.
+• The Plan for Connectivity and Digital Infrastructures and the Strategy to Promote 5G Technology is expected to receive EUR 4.3 billion in public funding between 2020 and 2025.
+It is expected that private investment to the tune of an additional EUR 24 billion will be secured within this period.

-• Recovery and Resilience Plan (RRP): Spain’s RRP includes significant investments to close the existing digital divide between urban and rural areas in fixed and mobile broadband networks; for example the expansion of ultra-fast broadband connectivity (above 100 Mbps) mainly in rural areas and areas of historical value, which currently do not have such connectivity, will be supported via funding of €812 million.
+• Spain's Recovery and Resilience Plan (RRP) includes significant investments to close the existing digital divide between urban and rural areas in fixed and mobile broadband networks.
+For example, the expansion of ultra-fast broadband connectivity (above 100 Mbps) mainly in rural areas and areas of historical value, which currently do not have such connectivity, will be supported via funding of EUR 812 million.
 Several measures specifically support 5G connectivity and the plan includes reforms to reduce costs and facilitate deployment.

-• Among the RRP measures, the UNICO-Banda Ancha programme has allocated €250 million in the 2021 call to provide ultrafast fixed broadband networks in rural, remoted and less populated areas.
+• Among the RRP measures, the UNICO-Banda Ancha programme has allocated EUR 250 million in the 2021 call to provide ultrafast fixed broadband networks in rural, remoted and less populated areas.
 This programme is an evolution of the previous national funding programme PEBA-NGA that supported the roll out of next-generation broadband networks in Spain from 2013 to 2020 and was co-financed by the European Regional Development Fund (ERDF).

-• Regarding 5G strategy to incentivize roll out, main relevant financial measures included in the RRP have been set.
+• Regarding 5G strategy to incentivise roll-out, main relevant financial measures included in the RRP have been set.
 Among others, the extension of the duration of 700 MHz licences (minimum 20 years with potential 20 years of prorogue) and some taxation reforms, such as the temporary reduction of annual spectrum tax for 5G bands, and the review of the operators´ contributions to the annual tax to finance Spanish public television (TV tax) were introduced.
-On 15 December 2021, European Commission approved €150 million Spanish scheme under Recovery and Resilience Facility to support deployment of passive infrastructure for mobile networks
+On 15 December 2021, European Commission approved EUR 150 million Spanish scheme under Recovery and Resilience Facility to support deployment of passive infrastructure for mobile networks

 Data on broadband development and technologies in Spain